sage-etcher/north_star_tools/README.md

 # NorthStar Tools

-Unofficial data-only repo, seperating the north_star_tools sources from the rest of the ADE Sources.
+Unofficial repo, seperating the north_star_tools sources from the rest of the ADE Sources.

 See also: